Ranelan/Ranelan/README.md

 ## Roadmap & Goals

-- [ ] Add CI/CD (GitHub Actions) with tests and linting to each repo
 - [ ] Deploy at least two projects with a live demo link
 - [ ] Add more end-to-end tests and code coverage badges
 - [ ] Start a development blog or write project postmortems